 Use the Disavow Tool to manually alert Google that you want to remove either the exact URLs or entire domains.

 A nice freebie from Ahrefs where you can check the backlinks of any website.

 Email Extractor (FREEMIUM)

-This Chrome extension can detect email addresses associated to a web page, and it’s handy if you’re doing some manual outreach.
+This Chrome extension can detect email addresses associated with a web page, and it’s handy if you’re doing some manual outreach.